 We’re living and working in a time of big data.
 Data is the world’s most valuable resource and can give companies a lot of power.
 We’re also living in an age of remote working and an increased reliance on tech, with a rise in digitally native businesses and many more seeking to embrace digitisation.
 All of these combined means that companies are more at risk from hackers and cybersecurity breaches.
-Therefore, it’s no surprise that Cyber Security is top of mind for almost every company with a digital presence right now.
+Therefore, it’s no surprise that Cyber Security is top of mind for almost every company with a digital presence right now, which is almost every company.

 It’s common knowledge that any computer connected to the internet is vulnerable to cyber-attacks.
 These attacks are growing more sophisticated as our knowledge of, and dependence on technology increases.
 We’re all more reliant on online databases, digital data management, online shopping and even cloud storage which means cyber-attacks can have devastating impacts in today’s culture compared to even five years ago.